 This may pick up on symptoms the patient failed to mention in the presenting complaint.

-Some of these symptoms may be relevant to the diagnosis (e.g. reduced urine output in dehydration).
+Some of these symptoms may be relevant to the diagnosis (e.g. fever in pericarditis).

 Choosing which symptoms to ask about depends on the presenting complaint and your level of experience.